The Royal Treatment (film)

 The Royal Treatment is a 2022 American romance film directed by Rick Jacobson and written by Holly Hester.
 It stars Laura Marano as Manhattan hairdresser Izzy, who is given an opportunity to work at the wedding of Prince Thomas, played by Mena Massoud.

-After its release on January 20, 2022 on Netflix, The Royal Treatment became the week's most-watched film on the streaming service.
+After its release on January 20, 2022, on Netflix, The Royal Treatment became the week's most-watched film on the streaming service.
 However, it received negative reviews from critics.
 With the exception of Massoud, Marano, Jay Simon and Paul Norell, the majority of the cast is from New Zealand which is where the movie was filmed.

 Plot

-Izzy (Isabella) is a hairdresser.
+Isabella, who goes by Izzy, is a hairdresser.
 One day, the microwave in her salon causes a fire.
-The assistant of the salon's landlord, Doug, asks for payment for the damage so she gives the money she had saved for traveling the world.
+The assistant of the salon's landlord, Doug, asks Izzy to pay for the damage caused, so she gives the money she had saved for traveling the world.

 The prince of Lavania, Prince Thomas, asks his assistant Walter to schedule a haircut.
 Walter mistakenly calls up Izzy's salon, telling her that she will be paid $500 for the haircut.
 Izzy agrees.
 When she meets the prince and starts cutting his hair, a housekeeper comes with tea and accidentally drops it.
 Izzy is upset at how badly the housekeeper is treated and leaves without finishing the Prince's haircut.
 She returns to the salon, where Thomas comes in to finish the haircut.
 Afterward, Izzy agrees to walk the prince back to the metro and the two share a fun night.

 The next day Thomas, his fiancée Lauren, and her mother discuss who to hire as the makeup artists for the wedding.
-Prince Thomas's assistant recommends Izzy's salon.
-Her salon agrees and they travel to Lavania.
+Walter recommends Izzy's salon.
+Lauren and her mother agree and Izzy and her friends travel to Lavania.
+They'll get $50,000 as payment for the royal wedding.
 Another assistant, Madam Fabre, tests their makeup skills.
 Izzy passes but her coworkers don't so Madam Fabre trains them.
 Izzy goes to see the province and Thomas accompanies her.
+They have fun at the Uber de glares which is considered by the royals as a 'dangerous' part of town.